diagrams/diagrams-doc/doc/manual.rst

 * `diagrams-contrib`:pkg: (user-contributed extensions), and
 * `diagrams-svg`:pkg: (Haskell-native backend generating SVG files).

-There is also a Haskell-native `postscript backend`_, which supports all features except transparency, and a Haskell-native `raster backend`_ (based on the excellent `Rasterific`_ package).
+There are several other Haskell-native backends including a `postscript backend`_, which supports all features except transparency, and a `raster backend`_ (based on the excellent `Rasterific`_ package).
 To get them, add the ``-fps`` or ``-frasterific`` flags, respectively: